The Insiders

 Junho Ahn, M.D.

 Dr. Junho Ahn graduated from the University of Texas at Austin with a bachelor of science in public health in 3 years before spending a year as a post-baccalaureate researcher at the National Institute on Aging studying Alzheimer’s disease.
 He then attended medical school at the University of Texas Southwestern where he discovered a passion for orthopedic surgery.
 He published more than 40 articles indexed in PubMed in the field of orthopedic surgery before matching at the University of Texas Southwestern Orthopedic Surgery residency program.
+With his experience in admissions committees for orthopaedic residency, Dr. Ahn has valuable insight into the factors that contribute to a successful match process.

 Dr. Ahn has a passion for research and education from tutoring organic chemistry to helping pre-medical students achieve their dream of being accepted into medical school.